Rule of Symbolism

-- The book of Revelation/The Apocalypse of St. John in The Bible is arguably the best example in all of Western civilization.
-It had to be; it was primarily an indictment against Rome, and wouldn't have made it past the Roman censors had its author(s) not hidden their message under a heap of symbolic language. ("The seven heads are seven hills.")
+- The book of Revelation/The Apocalypse of St. John in The Bible: It was primarily an indictment against Rome, and wouldn't have made it past the Roman censors had its author(s) not hidden their message under a heap of symbolic language. ("The seven heads are seven hills").

 - The Discworld novel Monstrous Regiment relies on this a lot.
 The events and reveals near the end of the book rely heavily on the fact that they are extensions of the premise.

 - The Toni Morrison novel Sula has the Deweys - three unrelated boys who are all given the same name and treated as interchangeable, subsequently becoming Single Minded Triplets who are somehow all child-sized after a decade or so.
 The bizarre, unlikely biology at work here is that they represent the larger social effects of stereotyping.

 - The weird... meteor... giant "A"...
 THING that appears in the sky about midway through The Scarlet Letter.